sladek/SBC_8080_ECB/README.md

 ## Generate baud rate for 8251

-### From chat gpt question:

-How to use 8253 as baud rate generator

 ### Response:

-The **8253
-Programmable Interval Timer (PIT)** can be used as a **baud rate generator** for serial communication by generating clock pulses at the required frequency.
+The **8253 Programmable Interval Timer (PIT)** can be used as a **baud rate generator** for serial communication by generating clock pulses at the required frequency.
 This is done by programming one of its three counters to divide an input clock signal down to the desired baud rate.

 ### Steps to Use 8253 as Baud Rate Generator